Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

 \subsection{Generalities about anomalies}

-In classical field theory it is well known that the presence of a continuous symmetry in the action leads to the existence of a conserved current associated with it (Noether's theorem).
-Nevertheless when quantizing the theory, classical symmetries may not be conserved, and their conservation equation may be modified by terms proportional to $\hbar$
+It is well known result in classical field theory that the presence of a continuous symmetry in the action leads to the existence of a conserved current associated with it (Noether's theorem).
+However, under certain conditions classical symmetries may not be conserved after quantization.
+Conservation laws may get modified by terms proportional to the Planck constant

-The reason for this is simple.
-Currents $j^{\mu}(x)$ are composite operators and therefore are naively ill-defined, and we need to regularize them.
-The problem arises when the regularization methods are not compatible with the symmetries of the classical theory.
-In this case, after renormalization, the quantum theory does not necessarily recover the classical symmetries.
+There is simple rationale for this.
+Currents $j^{\mu}(x)$ are composite operators and therefore naively ill-defined.
+They need to be regularized and trouble might arise when regularization becomes incompatible with some classical symmetry.
+If this is the case, the quantum theory does not necessarily preserve the classical symmetry after renormalization.

-By definition an anomaly is a breakdown of a classical symmetry by quantum corrections.
-There are well known examples of anomalies in QFT, for example the massless $\phi^{4}$ scalar field theory is invariant under scale transformations at the classical level.
-However, in the process of regularization and renormalization it is necessary to introduce an energy scale $\mu$.
-As a result, not only the renormalized coupling constant $\lambda_{R}$ is a function of this scale, but also the fields adquire anomalous dimensions.
+By definition an anomaly is the breakdown of a classical symmetry by quantum corrections.
+In QFT there are well-known examples of anomalies.
+For example, massless $\phi^{4}$ scalar field theory is invariant under scale transformations at the classical level.
+The process of regularization and renormalization requires however the introduction an energy scale $\mu$.
+As a result, the renormalized coupling constant $\lambda_{R}$ becomes a function of the energy at which experiments are carried out and the field itself acquires an anomalous scaling dimension.
+In short, classical scale invariance has been broken by quantum corrections.

-Perhaps the most celebrated example of an anomaly in QFT is the Adler-Bell-Jackiw (ABJ) anomaly which arises when considering the decay $\pi^{0}\rightarrow 2\gamma$ \cite{ABJ}.
-This comes from the anomalous term in the Ward identities associated with the triangle diagram with two vector currents and one axial vector current.
+Perhaps the most celebrated example of a QFT anomaly is the Adler-Bell-Jackiw (ABJ) anomaly of QED, which is behind the decay of the neutral pion~$\pi^{0}\rightarrow 2\gamma$~\cite{ABJ}.
+It originates in a triangle diagram with two vector currents and one axial vector current